ENFORCEMENT

 REMEDIES

 Learn from history...and don't necessarily try to fix it.
 Courts have ruled in multiple cases where communities assume they have the right to: 1) reject an application for work already completed, 2) remove an improvement, and 3) recover all their attorney's fees.
-Here are three examples:
+A few examples:

 DISCRETION